dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 ### 6.2.2 Using generators

-Generating sequences of items is all nice and dandy, but let’s get more practical, starting with a simple case of generating unique IDs.
+Generating sequences of items is all nice and dandy, but let's get more practical, starting with a simple case of generating unique IDs.

 USING GENERATORS TO GENERATE IDS

 When creating certain objects, often we need to assign a unique ID to each object.
-The easiest way to do this is through a global counter variable, but that’s kind of ugly because the variable can be accidently messed up from anywhere in our code.
+The easiest way to do this is through a global counter variable, but that's kind of ugly because the variable can be accidently messed up from anywhere in our code.
 Another option is to use a generator, as shown in the following listing.

 Listing 6.5 Using generators for generating IDs

 This example starts with a generator that has one local variable, id, which represents our ID counter.
-The id variable is local to our generator; there’s no fear that someone will accidently modify it from somewhere else in the code.
+The id variable is local to our generator; there's no fear that someone will accidently modify it from somewhere else in the code.
 This is followed by an infinite while loop, which at each iteration yields a new id value and suspends its execution until a request for another ID comes along:

 function *IdGenerator(){